-Persistent demand on the animal’s body from lifestyles such as hunting, eventing, show jumping and dressage can increase the likelihood of musculoskeletal imbalance occurring.
-Whether your animal needs constantly to perform well for work, or you simply want to give your friend the opportunity to lead a full and active lifestyle, McTimoney Therapy and Physiotherapy can help.
+Persistent demand on the horse’s body from lifestyles such as hunting, eventing, show jumping and dressage can increase the likelihood of musculoskeletal imbalance occurring.
+Whether your horse needs constantly to perform well for work, or you simply want to give your friend the opportunity to lead a full and active lifestyle, McTimoney Animal Chiropractic Therapy and Physiotherapy can help.

 Whether you are a professional rider, competitive amateur, riding club rider or general horse owner; you are likely to know when your horse does not feel ‘quite right’ and is not performing in its usual way.
 You know when there is something amiss.